 Espresso coffee is preferably made using an espresso machine to brew the perfect espresso with the delicious crema, whereas a percolated coffee is brewed using the traditional percolator.
 A percolator is a simple and old fashioned way of brewing the perfect percolated coffee.

 Espresso needs coffee beans that are fresh, packed and grounded to superfine consistency.
 This is to ensure the packed granules can be pressed by the plunger to brew the coffee in seconds.
 A percolator needs medium roasted granules for its coffee making.
 Too fine granules can seep through the filter and end up as sediments in your cup.

 The grinding and the quality of your coffee beans make a significant difference to your coffee.
 But it is the final result that varies a lot.
 Espresso coffee is a bold and dark concentrated drink served in small shots with a crema topping.
 A percolated coffee, on the other hand, is more bitter coffee with a longer brewing time (needing some extra care too!).

 Everyone loves their coffee in their unique style.
 You might prefer an espresso for its intense, bold flavours with a shorter brewing time or you might want to enjoy the simplicity of brewing using a percolator taking your time and calling for expertise.

 My dear coffee lovers.
 Have you enjoyed this journey of a simple, yet so delicious and unique coffee with its distinctive flavour – espresso?

-Are you among those who love just that ‘one local cafe down the road’, who brews the perfect espresso?
+Are you among those who love just that ‘one local cafe down the road’, that brews the perfect espresso?
 Or maybe you haven’t given it a shot yet?

 Life is too short to miss an espresso.
 Celebrate the simple and memorable moments of your journey with this luxurious yet divine indulgence.
 It’s time to expresso your love for espresso.
 Enjoy your cuppa.